Test for Portland Mold, Home Inspection Tips

 Identifying a Portland Mold Problem

-The blackish, brownish, blueish or greenish speckles or patches of significant mold growth on walls, floors, ceiling, roofs, bathroom fixtures and the like are obviously the most blatant signs of a mold problem in a home.
+The blackish, brownish, blueish, or greenish speckles or patches of significant mold growth on walls, floors, ceilings, roofs, bathroom fixtures, and the like are obviously the most blatant signs of a mold problem in a home.
 Even if you haven’t yet visually registered mold buildup, you’ll often be keyed into it by a musty scent.
 You may also be experiencing some of the above-mentioned allergic/respiratory symptoms, which should also be considered potential evidence of problematic mold levels somewhere.

 In Portland, the number-one mold zone in homes is typically the attic.
-Mold commonly accumulates around leaky windows, pipes, gutters and fixtures.
-It can also build up in out-of-the-way places such as ductwork, wall interiors, and flooring or underlayment beneath carpeting.
+Mold commonly accumulates around leaky windows, pipes, gutters, and fixtures.
+It can also build up in out-of-the-way places such as ductwork, wall interiors, flooring, or underlayment beneath carpeting.

-While we often use the word mildew synonymously with mold, mildews are actually a separate variety of fungus that can generally be distinguished from true mold by their primarily white appearance.
+While we often use the word mildew synonymously with mold, mildews are actually a separate variety of fungi that can generally be distinguished from true mold by their primarily white appearance.